wpgp/wopr/README.md

 Demo code is provided in `wopr_demo.R`.

+See vignettes available with: `vignette(package='wopr')`

+If you are intersted in developing your own front end applications that query the WOPR API, please read the vignette describing the API backend for developers: `vignette('wopr_api', package='wopr')`

 ### Data Download

 One way to access data from WOPR is to simply download the files directly to your computer from the R console.
 This can be done with three easy steps: